tnguyen30/tnguyen30.github.io/voicechanger_page.md

 ## THE VOICE CHANGER MASK

-**Project description:** This is a prototype of a voice changer mask that allows user to change their voice into a robot in real-time.
-The purpose of the mask is to minimize your real voice so people could hear the modulated voice better.
-Alternatively, the mask can be redesigned to fit a robot head costume, for example.
+**Project description:** This is a prototype of a voice-changing mask that enables users to modify their voice into a robotic tone in real-time.
+The primary purpose of the mask is to minimize the user's original voice, making the modulated voice clearer to others.
+Additionally, the mask can be redesigned to fit a robot head costume, if desired.
 <br><br>
 <img src="images/voicechangermask.png"/>
 <br><br>